Deep-rooted movement

 To be certified organic, wines must meet stringent criteria that include:

-• absence of chemicals, synthetic products and GMOs
+• Being free of synthetic chemicals and GMOs

 Source: Ecocert (2021) Organic agriculture in Canada.